 The Tramway Road interchange work is part of an overall GRIP project to expand Interstate 25 northward from Albuquerque to Bernalillo.
-Work starting in 2008 widened the freeway to six overall lanesy from New Mexico 556 to U.S. 550, through Sandia Pueblo and the city of Bernalillo.1
+Work starting in 2008 widened the freeway to six overall lanes from NM 556 to U.S. 550, through Sandia Pueblo and the city of Bernalillo.1

 GRIP was Governor Bill Richardson’s Investment Partnership program, a $1.6-billion effort to improve highway infrastructure throughout the state.

 Replacing the post-1937 routing of U.S. 66, Interstate 40 (Coronado Freeway) crosses the city of Albuquerque from west Bernalillo County and the Laguna Indian Reservation to Cibola National Forest and Tijeras.
 Like Interstate 25, the freeway varies from four lanes in rural areas to ten lanes near Downtown.
 Much of the freeway through Albuquerque opened in 1962.

 Several GRIP projects upgraded Interstate 40 across Bernalillo County.
 Most notably, the “Big I” project at the exchange joining Interstates 40 and 25, was completed in 2002 after just 24 months of construction.
 That project rebuilt a low-speed directional interchange between the two freeways into a multi-level interchange with high speed flyovers.
 Work on the ramps coincided with frontage road construction and other area improvements.